 4. No key metric – Companies need to see the impact that Customer satisfaction has on their key metric drivers (i.e., Customer retention, average ticket, re-sign rates, referrals, average contracts, frequency of visits).
-This demonstrates the ROI, as well as allows management teams to hold employees accountable for providing a great customer experience at every level of the organization.
-Measurement tools can be anything from Customer surveys, third-party companies that measure Customer satisfaction, secret shoppers, to statistical benchmarks (such as the average ticket or the number of referrals.
-These provide a benchmark to measure the impact of the new systems and to determine whether they are being consistently executed.
+This demonstrates the ROI.
+It also allows management teams to hold employees accountable for providing a great customer experience at every level of the organization.
+Measurement tools can be anything from customer surveys, third-party companies that measure Customer satisfaction, and secret shoppers to statistical benchmarks.
+These provide a benchmark to measure the impact of the new systems.
+As well as to determine whether they are being consistently executed.

 5. Your business is not special – If you ask 100 leaders why delivering superior Customer service is so difficult, you will hear the same answers over and over again: “Our business is unique.”
 “In our industry, it is so hard to find employees, let alone ones who care about service.”
 “We can’t afford to pay enough to get quality people.”
 “We have a totally different Customer, it is much more difficult.”
-Every business is dealing with the same dynamics, trying to un-commoditize their service or product from all their competitors and not get sucked into price wars.
+Every business is dealing with the same dynamics.
+They are all trying to un-commoditize their service or product from competitors and not get sucked into price wars.

 6. Lack of hospitality training – On average, a company devotes more than 90 percent of its training to hard skills (such as technical and operational skills and product knowledge) and less than 10 percent to soft skills (such as hospitality, relationship building, service recovery, and experiential training).

 7. Low Service Aptitude – The quality of your Customer service comes down to the Service Aptitude of every employee you have.
-From the CEO to the account executive, sales clerk, call center, receptionist, corporate office support team, to every front-line employee — it’s all about Service Aptitude!!!
+From the CEO to the corporate office support team to every front-line employee — it’s all about Service Aptitude!!!
 No one is born with it; it is not innate.
 The vast majority of the workforce has extremely low Service Aptitude.
-It is not the employees’ responsibility to have high Service Aptitude, it is the company’s job to teach it to them.
+It is not the employees’ responsibility to have high Service Aptitude.
+It is the company’s job to teach it to them.

 8. Lack of purpose motive – Too many companies underestimate the power a purpose provides to front-line employees, which is critical for having high morale in a workplace.